Kongstad/Geo_Project_TensorFlow/README.md

   - [x] Python: 3.6
         <details>
         <summary>Installation</summary>
         <p>I have installed python3.6 through Anaconda Navigator by creating a new  python environment in the Anaconda directory, to install TensorFlow into - which I named tensorflow.
 This was done by the using the command <b>"conda create -n tensorflow pip python=3.6" </b>.
 I then activate the newly created environment by typing <b>source activate tensorflow</b>.
-Now Anaconda is primed for TensorFlow to be installed </p>
+I then launch the Anaconda Navigator and install the Spyder editor in the tensorflow environment.
+With Anaconda now all setup, Tensorflow can be installed </p>
          </details>
   - [x] TensorFlow:
           <details>